 1. What Are the Team Names in Rhode Island School of Design?

 Team names are entertaining and creative.
-The basketball team is called “The Balls,” and the hockey team “The Nads.”
+The basketball team is called “The Balls,” and the hockey team is “The Nads.”

 2. Is Scrotie the Official Mascot of Rhode Island School of Design?